 - Zippers..YKK or bust!
 Seriously, if it’s not YKK you’re probably looking at a sub-par garment.
 Don’t even look at plastic zippers!

 See!
 You don’t have to become a victim of low-quality clothes anymore.
-With this information, you should be well on your way to recognizing clothes that last in the see low-quality garments we all navigate these days.
+With this information, you should be well on your way to recognizing clothes that last in the sea low-quality garments we all have to navigate these days.

-So, don’t spend your hard-earned cash on a garment if you notice a pattern of the signs I’ve pointed out above.
-Instead, take your time until when you’re pretty sure the garment is of high quality.
+So, don’t spend your hard-earned cash on a garment if you notice a pattern of red flags that I pointed out above.
+Instead, take your time and build a habit of inspecting every garment closely to ensure the garment is truly high-quality.

 For more guides on picking durable apparel check out these posts: